japa-le/mytimbertheme/README.md

   	return $gallery;
 }
 ```
-To display the Forms the shortcode from the Quform plugin needs to be pasted in `footer.twig` file and in the `Contact` page you created.
+To display the Forms the shortcode of the Quform plugin needs to be pasted in `footer.twig` file and in the `Contact` page you created.

 ## Support